 Even if they make minor mistakes along the way, the time you eventually free up for yourself will be worth so much more.

 Holding on to certain tasks will cause your business to stagnate and not grow.
 So why not harness the opportunity to empower someone else along the way and make more room for yourself?
 And if you are the only person in the department, this might mean looking at hiring another person or outsourcing some tasks.

 In Nimbus, you can easily delegate incoming tasks to other team members by simply commenting on the

 document and including them in the conversation, or by selecting a pre-defined workflow status which will alert the appropriate person.

 Marie Kondo, the Japanese decluttering and organising guru gives the following tips to simplify your life and increase productivity:

 These principles will not only help you to become more organised in your home and office environment, but also in your document management system.

-We hope these tips have sparked some ideas and will help you to be more productive during 2020.
+We hope these tips have sparked some ideas and will help you boost your productivity in 2020 and beyond.

 If you would like to see these and other great time-saving features in action, sign up for a demo below and let us show you how Nimbus can help with improving business productivity 2020 and beyond.
 For more information get in touch with us online or send our team an email on firstname.lastname@example.org to get started today!